 “When I was small, my parents told me to never lose the meaning of my name.
 That continually renewed my determination to be successful in what i do”.

-Getting to know the Family: Takumi Minamino has his family origin from the Kinki ethnic group of Japan located in the Kansai Japanese region which occupies 11% of the nation’s land area.
+Young Takumi Minamino has his family origin from the Kinki ethnic group of Japan located in the Kansai Japanese region, which occupies 11% of the nation’s land area.

 The trio would back then kick the ball enthusiastically inside their family home and garden.
 The whole football thing got so exciting that Minamino’s dad thought about a practice that saw him placing Training Marker Cones in the family packing lots.